 The size of the recording is mainly determined by its bit rate.
 The higher the bit rate, the better image and audio quality, and the bigger the file size.
 Vice versa.

-The table below shows how long the Reolink NVR can record 24/7 under different Bit-Rate (bitrate of clear stream+bitrate of fluent stream) and HDD capacities.
-The results are calculated as follows:
+1. The table below shows how long the Reolink NVR can record 24/7 under different Bit-Rate and HDD capacities.
+The bitrates of the main and sub-streams can be freely combined, so the table below only lists the bitrates of the main stream for reference.

 Bit-Rate/kbps Total Recordings Channels Maximum Video Length for 2 TB HDD/days Maximum Video Length for 3 TB HDD/days Maximum Video Length for 4 TB HDD/days Maximum Video Length for 6 TB HDD/days Maximum Video Length for 8 TB HDD/days Maximum Video Length for 12 TB HDD/days